 With clean hands, wash the tattoo with warm water and a fragrance-free soap.
-Apply a petroleum ointment.
-Leave the bandage off so the tattoo can heal.
+Apply a fragrance-free and alcohol-free moisturizer.
+Leave the covering off so the tattoo can heal.

 Days 2 to 3

-Your tattoo will have a duller, cloudy appearance by now.
+By now, your tattoo will have a duller, cloudier appearance.
 This happens as your skin heals.
 Scabs will start to form.

 Days 4 to 6

 Keep washing your tattoo once or twice a day.
-Apply moisturizer.
+Apply a fragrance-free and alcohol-free moisturizer.

 Days 6 to 14

-At this point your skin may feel very itchy.
-Gently rub on a moisturizer several times a day to relieve the itch.
+At this point, your skin may feel very itchy.
+Gently rub on a fragrance-free and alcohol-free moisturizer several times a day to relieve the itch.